 Collection of Traders

 The stock market is a collection of traders and computers from around the world buying and selling stocks.
 It’s one big auction house, kind of like eBay!
 The stock market can’t hurt you.
 It’s not out to get your money or leave you penniless.
-It can’t read your mind or sneak into your brokerage account and get you to do things you don’t want to do.
+It can’t read your mind or sneak into your brokerage account and get you to do things you don’t want.

 It may seem like the market is out to get you at times.
 However, the reality is that we’re in control of every single trading decision we make.

 Every trading decision made leaves a digital footprint.
-This footprint forms patterns such as bull flags, bear flags, head and shoulders, cup and handles, ascending triangles, double tops, double bottoms, and many other patterns.
+This footprint forms bull flags, bear flags, head and shoulders, cup and handles, ascending triangles, double tops, double bottoms, and many other patterns.

 Traders are creatures of habit and hunters of technical analysis patterns.
 When these patterns form, they put the statistical odds in your favor when entering the trade.